Lowe’s Media Network - Self Service

 Product Launch

 In October 2025, the platform I designed and built for Lowe’s Media Network was publicly launched at the Vendor Forum 2025.
-The rollout was highlighted in Jennifer Wilson’s LinkedIn post, underscoring the importance of empowering partners with actionable insights.
+The rollout was highlighted in our CMOs Jennifer Wilson’s LinkedIn post, underscoring the importance of empowering partners with actionable insights.

 View Post